gvolpe/gvolpe.github.io/_posts/2024-09-15-nixos-server.md

 }
 {% endhighlight %}

-Also note that every secret needs to be manually set up via `agenix` (see documentation), resulting in two encrypted files that can only be decrypted with the configured SSH keys.
+Also note that every secret needs to be manually set up via `agenix` (see documentation), resulting in two encrypted files that can only be decrypted with the supplied SSH keys.

 ### Garnix configuration

-We can set up a [continuous deployment](https://garnix.io/docs/hosting/branch), so that our server is re-deployed on every commit to the main branch.
+We can opt for [continuous deployment](https://garnix.io/docs/hosting/branch), so that our server is re-deployed on every commit to the main branch.
 Here's what we need to set in our `garnix.yaml` file:

 {% highlight yaml %}
 servers: